uncms-dev/uncms/docs/configuration.md

 if you wish to retain the default HTML cleaning while adding your own cleaner functions, you must include `'uncms.html.clean_html'` in this list.

+## `HTML_IMAGE_WIDTH`

+* Type: integer
+* Default: 1280

+When formatting HTML from the [HTML editor](html-editor.md), the UnCMS `html` template filter will replace images with thumbnailed versions.
+This is to save you from resizing them to a sensible size yourself before inserting them (which encourages the sensible practice of always having high-resolution master versions in the library).
+Images will be thumbnailed to a width specified by the `HTML_IMAGE_WIDTH` option.
+You may adjust this value if you know you will need to display them at larger widths than this, or if you know you will only be displaying it at sizes smaller than this.

 ## `HTML_OUTPUT_FORMATTERS`

 * Type: list of strings (dotted names of HTML output formatting functions)